hardentools/hardentools/README.md

 - **Sets User Account Control (UAC) to always ask for permission** (even on configuration changes only) and to use "secure desktop".

-- **Disable file extensions mainly used for malicious purposes** Disables the .hta and .js file extensions for the current user (and for system wide defaults, which is only relevant for newly created users).
+- **Disable file extensions mainly used for malicious purposes**.
+Disables the .hta and .js file extensions for the current user (and for system wide defaults, which is only relevant for newly created users).

 ### Microsoft Office